 Deal With Sources of Stress

 If you know what your sources of stress are, work out how you can do something about them.
 For example, if you’re taking on too much at work, let it be known and come up with a plan to fix it.
-If you suffered an accident and you’re injured, getting a settlement and a reputable company to help you can also be a load off your mind.
+If you suffered an accident and you’re injured, having a reputable company to help you get a settlement can also be a load off your mind.
 Figure out what’s triggering you and what you can do about it.

 Get Your Body Moving